Chinese Scientist Says He's First To Create Genetically Modified Babies Using CRISPR

 "Throwing open the door to a society of genetic haves and have-nots undermines our chances for a fair and just future," Darnovsky says.

 Chinese researcher He acknowledges his work could spark criticism, but defends the step.
 "I understand my work will be controversial," he says.
 "But I believe families need this technology.
-And I am will to take the criticism for them."
+And I am willing to take the criticism for them."

-Note: Editor's note: This story was updated at 11:52 a.m. to add information about an ethics committee investigation into the DNA-editing experiment.